-"Get to Know Your Students" - 15 minutes
+"Get to Know Your Students" -

 Students will be divided into small groups of four.
 Each One-on-one Coach will be assigned a small group.
-That coach will serve as the students' One-on-One Coach for the duration of the program.
+That coach will serve as the students' One-on-one Coach for the duration of the program.
 Students and coaches should use this time to get to know each other more.
 During this time, the Group Coach can mingle amongst the small group.
+Below are some questions you can ask during this time.